PanainteOctavian/The-Last-Pilgrimage-/README.md

 ---

 ### Explanation
 This is a short Java game project that uses Maven as its build system.
 The `pom.xml` file contains all project dependencies and configuration.
-Marking the folders correctly ensures that resources (like images and sounds) and source code are properly recognized by IntelliJ.

 ---